 Q: What makes ProcessForce work particularly well with SAP Business One?

 A: We offer a seamless user experience and leverage the SAP Business One platform to provide value to our customers and partners.

-Q: Which types of businesses tend to benefit most from ProcessForce with SAP Business One?
+Q: Which types of businesses tend to benefit most from ProcessForce for food with SAP Business One?

 A: At a high level process manufacturing enterprises, covering verticals such as: food and beverage, personal care, life sciences including chemicals and pharmaceuticals and pet nutrition.

-Q: Which features of ProcessForce do food and beverage businesses tend to find most advantageous?
+Q: Which features of ProcessForce for food and beverage, do businesses tend to find most advantageous?